World War Two Krakow Private Tour

 Through pre-war and wartime photographs, as well as personal accounts shared by your expert guide, you’ll gain a deeper understanding of Kraków under occupation.
 Explore the city’s historic areas that still stand as silent witnesses to history and visit sites deeply connected to the war.

-Optional: We can include the visit to the grounds of the Płaszów labor camp into the tour.
+Optional: We can include a visit to the Płaszów labor camp grounds into the tour.
 Please allow approximately two hours for this visit, including travel time.

 Interested in seeing Krakow prior to your trip?
 Join our live-stream Krakow tours on Youtube.